Alexis Marshall: Life and career

-Alexis Stephen Francis Marshall was born on March 22, 1980 in the state of Massachusetts.
-He moved regularly before settling in Providence, Rhode Island for college alongside other extreme music acts from the same city such as Lightning Bolt and The Body.
+Alexis "Lex" Marshall was born on March 22, 1980, in Massachusetts.
+He moved regularly before settling in Providence, Rhode Island, for college alongside other eccentric/experimental rock and metal music acts from the same city such as Lightning Bolt and The Body.
+In Providence, Marshall became adapted to and inspired by the local hardcore scene at an early age.

 Daughters

-Rhode Island mathcore/grindcore act As the Sun Sets were formed in 1998 with Marshall as a founding member.
-After the band split up, Marshall formed Daughters with Brent Fantini, guitarist Nick Sadler and Samuel Walker in 2001.
+Rhode Island mathcore/grindcore act As the Sun Sets were formed in 1998 with Marshall as the founding vocalist.
+After the band split up, Marshall formed Daughters with guitarist Nick Sadler and Samuel Walker in 2001.
 The band released their first EP in 2002.
 Their debut album, Canada Songs, was released in 2003, followed by Hell Songs in 2006.

 In August 2009, several months after the band finished work on their self-titled album, Daughters, the band had what Marshall later described in an early 2010 interview as a "big falling out".
 Bassist Samuel Walker and guitarist Nick Sadler departed, resulting in Marshall and drummer Jon Syverson being the only members remaining in the band.

 The band's hiatus meant that they did not tour to promote the album.
 Tensions between Sadler and Marshall contributed to the dissolution of the band, with Marshall feeling unhappy about the direction that Sadler wanted Daughters to take musically.
 In an interview Marshall explained, "Nick wrote a lot of the stuff on there, and he was really looking to make it accessible, and see how it fared...
 There are definitely parts of the record that were written to see how people will respond, which is kind of disappointing."

-Marshall also cited his commitment to sobriety as playing a role; in an interview with Consequence, he said: "I assumed I wouldn’t be able to mix music … ‘cause, you know, there’s so much fuckin’ alcohol, drugs, and crazy people throwing shit at you."
+Marshall also cited his commitment to sobriety as playing a role; in an interview with Consequence, he said: "I assumed I wouldn't be able to mix music … 'cause, you know, there's so much fuckin' alcohol, drugs, and crazy people throwing shit at you."

 After Andy Low organized a meeting between Marshall and bandmate Nick Sadler, Daughters reformed, performing their first post-hiatus gig in 2013.
 The band released "Satan in the Wait", their first new song in eight years, in July 2018.
 In November, they released a new album, You Won't Get What You Want, through Ipecac Recordings.

 In 2012, Marshall formed Fucking Invincible with a current member of Dropdead and Soul Control.
 In the same year, he collaborated with the Assembly of Light choir in their self titled EP.